Ckayclemz/Cryptocustody/Cryptocustody/README.md

 - The contract currently supports a maximum of 100 assets per account
 - A maximum of 5 beneficiaries can be designated
 - The contract does not handle the actual transfer of tokens - it only manages the authorization logic
-- Actual token transfers would need to be implement
+- Actual token transfers would need to be implemented